andreufont/bao-cosmology/README.md

  - `make_desi_data.ipynb` : generates a DESI-Y5 forecast

- - `make_mock_data.ipynb` : generates other, not realistic BAO forecasts at different z that can be useful
+ - `make_mock_data.ipynb` : generates toy (not realistic) BAO forecasts at different z

+### Compressed CMB likelihood

+In order to simplify the analyses, we only use a compressed CMB likelihood that is independent from late-time cosmology.
+This is a 3D Gaussian likelihood with free parameters: `theta_star`, `Omega_b h^2` and `Omega_bc h^2`.

+In particular we use the implementation used in the DESI DR2 cosmological analysis (https://arxiv.org/abs/2503.14738), itself based on the analysis by Lemos & Lewis (2023, https://arxiv.org/abs/2302.12911).

+The details of the implementation can be found under `py/compressed_cmb.py` .

+## How to run the basic analyses?

 ### BAO-only cosmological analyses